Vitamin B6 Side Effects

 It is possible that some side effects of Vitamin B6 may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to pyridoxine: capsule, injectable, solution, tablet, tablet enteric coated, tablet extended release

-Along with its needed effects, pyridoxine (the active ingredient contained in Vitamin B6) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, pyridoxine (the active ingredient contained in Vitamin B6) may cause unwanted side effects that require medical attention.

 - numbness of hands or feet